aaronbloomfield/pdr/tutorials/02-lldb/index.md

 And the function would be called right now while the program is paused.
 This works even if the function returns void.

+### Trying these commands out ###

+Compile and run the prog1.cpp file shown above; this should segfault.
+The problem is on line 12, when it tries to dereference the NULL pointer.

+Run it in LLDB with the program (`lldb prog`), and try the following:

+- type `run`, and let it run to completion (really until it crashes)
+- try the `bt` and `f` commands
+- set up a break point at line 12, which is the line that is causing the crash
+- type `run`, and confirm that you want to restart the program
+- at the breakpoint, try printing out the value in p (`p p`); note that it is `NULL`
+- set the `p` pointer, which is currently `NULL`, to point to a valud value (the `int` variable `x`): `expr p = &x`
+- enter `c` to let it continue running, and it should finish without crashing this time

 ### A few final commands ###

 If you find the problem while using the debugger, you may want to exit lldb (by entering `quit`), recompile your source code, and restart lldb.
 Be sure to use the `--g` option when recompiling!

 ### Final Remarks ###

 The best way to learn these commands is to try them out.
 Even if you don't use a debugger often, you should make sure you know the basics of breakpoints, single-line execution, and printing a variable's value.
-These commands, along with the 'backtrace' command, will be enough for you to solve most of your problems.
+These commands, along with the `backtrace` command, will be enough for you to solve most of your problems.

 Again, a programmer must know how to use a debugger just like an accountant must know how to use a spreadsheet program or a calculator.
 Your professors and your boss will expect it of you.
 Remember this before you go see your instructor about a run-time bug next time!
 The time you spend now to learn how to use a debugger will save you hours in the future.